nikkijuk/pigeongram/README.md

 }
 ```

+It would be possible to extend around method to do exactly what we did here.
+This might be more "framework" like solution, but would also hide flow control deeper.

 ### decision gateway for archival

 Archiving process step is on default path.
-Archiving process step will be never reached if condition of not arhiving is reached, otherwise message is archived.
+Archiving process step won't be reached if condition of not arhiving is selected, otherwise message is archived.

 - condition type: Expression
 - expression: "#{archive == "no"}"